-We’re afraid it can’t, and we don’t have plans for this at the moment.
+We’re afraid it can’t at the moment.
 Generating a PDF for every change made to a notebook is an expensive operation that could hang your iPad if not implemented carefully, but we’ll keep exploring this.

 How do I best use the browser panel?

 In case you haven’t known, there’s another panel in addition to the paper panel where you take notes.
 Just swipe right at the left edge to reveal it.
 (Tip: Turn your iPad to landscape first to make it easier.)

 Other useful things you can do with the browser: